VidCutter Lets You Easily Trim And Merge Videos In Linux

-When we think of the best video editors for Linux, it’s usually the feature-rich and thus complicated video editors like OpenShot.
+When you think of the best video editors for Linux, it’s usually feature-rich and thus complicated video editors like OpenShot.

 • Open source